TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 6 - Automation/4.6.1-introduction/_index.md

 weight: 10
 ---

-I bet you still remember that part “Yes, I did not cover **Automation**.
+I bet you still remember that part "Yes, I did not cover **Automation**.
 For me, that's part of Architecture.
-You should not automate what you cannot operate.”
+You should not automate what you cannot operate."

 In other words, what you can operate should be automated.

-And “Using an analogy, it's like a plane with many automation features.
-That's a feature of the plane.”
+And "Using an analogy, it's like a plane with many automation features.
+That's a feature of the plane."
 The times where pilots had to do everything manually while flying a plane are long gone.
 Nowadays a modern plane is supporting the crew through automation – think of the autopilot.

-**vRealize Operations** is doing automation out of the box in form of automated control routines; it is “automatically” monitoring the environment thorough pre-defined or custom **Symptoms**, **Alert Definitions** and **Compliance Packs**.
+**vRealize Operations** is doing automation out of the box in form of automated control routines; it is "automatically" monitoring the environment thorough pre-defined or custom **Symptoms**, **Alert Definitions** and **Compliance Packs**.
 These routines control the creation of **Alarms** and provides information presented through **Dashboards** and **Reports**.

 Various Compliance Packs help reduce risk and enforce IT and regulatory standards for vSphere through continuous checks and automated drift remediation.